Looop Lapeta: Plot

 As the second iteration begins, Savi takes Satya's call and asks him to stay put and not chase after the bus.
 As she tries to reach her father's gym, she gets into an altercation with a man, once again attracting the attention of David, who chases her into Jacob's cab and forces Jacob to drive at gunpoint, but they crash into the bus containing the cash.
-Savi, relatively unharmed, steals David's gun and holds Atul at gunpoint, but he doesn't have any money.
+Savi, relatively unharmed, steals David's gun and holds Atul at gunpoint, but he does not have any money.
 As she leaves the gym, David chases her into Julia's wedding, and she hides in Julia's dressing room.
 There, Julia rants about the difficult situation she finds herself in, since she wants to marry Jacob.
 However, Savi advises her to leave Jacob and go through with the wedding, which Jacob overhears as he has climbed up the balcony.
-As Julia takes the advice and kisses her husband-to-be Robert, a shocked Jacob falls off the balcony and severely injures himself.
+As Julia takes the advice and kisses her husband-to-be Robert, a shocked Jacob falls off the balcony and is severely injured.
 As Satya wanders near the jewelry store, he gets into an argument with the brothers and they take his gun.
-When Savi arrives, she tells Satya that they will rob the brothers once the brothers have robbed the shop.
+When Savi arrives, she tells Satya that they will rob the brothers after the brothers rob the shop.
 This plan works, but Jacob arrives and kills Satya as revenge for Savi ruining his life.
 The day resets again.

-Once the third iteration sets into motion, Savi decides to right her wrongs in order to manipulate events to save Satya.
+Once the third iteration starts, Savi decides to right her wrongs in order to save Satya.
 She apologizes to her father and the two reconcile, each agreeing to make an effort to get along with the other's boyfriend.
 She gets into Jacob's cab and convinces him that he must fight for Julia if he truly loves her.
 They drive to the wedding, where Savi helps Jacob and Julia elope.
 She steals a bag containing cash gifts for the wedding, then gambles that money and wins big, gaining enough cash to pay Victor back.
 Meanwhile, the brothers create a fake kidnapping situation so they can extract ransom money from their father.
 When Satya goes to rob the store, Mamlesh recognizes him as a former customer and hatches a plan with him to fake a robbery to collect insurance money.
 When the brothers arrive to act out the kidnapping, Mamlesh turns on Satya, only to realize that Satya had emptied his gun.
 As Satya leaves the store with the money, David and the police are responding to the hostage situation, but mistake him for a civilian and let him go.
 Satya meets with Savi and she reveals she is pregnant; they decide to get married.
 They deliver Victor's cash, and still have Savi's winnings left over.
 As the film ends, Satya notices the stranger on the bus who took his bag and begins chasing after him.